MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-planning-agent-deployment.md

 ## Linux/UNIX agent

-The architecture of the Unix and Linux agent differs from a Windows agent significantly.
+The architecture of the UNIX and Linux agent differs from a Windows agent significantly.
 The Windows agent has a Health Service responsible for evaluating the health of the monitored computer.
-The Unix and Linux Agent does not run a health service, instead it passes information to the Health Service on a management server to be evaluated.
-The management server runs all of the workflows to monitor operating system health defined in our implementation of the UNIX/Linux management packs:
+The UNIX and Linux Agent does not run a health service, instead it passes information to the Health Service on a management server to be evaluated.
+The management server runs all of the workflows to monitor operating system health defined in our implementation of the UNIX and Linux management packs:

    - Disk
    - Processor